 Using Multiple Layer Panels

 Multiple instances of the Layers panel can be opened, to access different parts of the same document, or content from an other open document.
 Objects can be dragged and dropped from these panels, into the main layers panel, or into the current document canvas.

 - To open a new Layers panel on a specific layer or object content, select the layer or object and enter isolated mode, by selecting the Enter Isolated Mode command from the panel menu.
 Once in the isolated mode, the Open with Location command will open a new layers panel, fixed to the same layer or object content.
 The isolated mode can be exited in the main panel and document, by double clicking on an empty area of the canvas, or selecting the Exit Isolated Node command from the main layers panel.
-In this case, the new layers panel will show only the content of the layer or group, used to open the panel, while the document editing can proceed over the whole canvas, or other canvases.
+In this case, the new layers panel will show only the content of the specific layer or group, while the document editing can proceed with the whole canvas, or other canvases.